Pulko/docs-tracker/README.md

 ## Configuration

-Mappings are stored in `doc-tracker.json` in your project root.
+Mappings are stored in `.doc-tracker` in your project root.
 The tool automatically detects the project root by looking for common project markers:

 - `package.json` (Node.js)
 - `.git` (Git repository)